John Jackson (jockey)

 John Jackson (1768 - 1839) was an eight-time St Leger-winning jockey and the leading jockey in Northern England around the turn of the 19th century.
-He is the second winningmost jockey in the history of the Doncaster classic, joint with Lester Piggott and behind only John Scott.
+He is the jockey with the second most wins in the history of the Doncaster classic, joint with Lester Piggott and behind only John Scott.

 Career

-He started out as apprentice to a Mr Burdon at Stainton-in-Cleveland.
-Later he was associated with the successful Middleham trainer John Mangle, riding at a weight at 7 stone, 7 pounds.
+He started out as an apprentice to Mr Burdon at Stainton-in-Cleveland.
+Later he was associated with the successful Middleham trainer John Mangle, riding at a weight of 7 stone, 7 pounds.